genes-and-health/BI_PY/README.md

 * Stuart Rison
 * Mike Samuels

-Based on the "Quantitive Traits processing pipeline Jan 2025 redo" `pipeline_jan_2025.md` R-script written by Ben Jacobs with contributions from Saeed Bidi, Sarah Finer, Sam Hodgson, Stravoula Kanoni, Rohini Mathur, Caroline Morton, Daniel Stow, David van Heel, Julia Zollner.
+Based on the ptyhon/treetools pipeline written written by Caroline Morton and Saeed Bidi and contributions from Sarah Finer, Sam Hodgson, Ben Jacobs, Stravoula Kanoni, Rohini Mathur, Caroline Morton, Daniel Stow, David van Heel, Julia Zollner.

 ## Summary

-The Genes & Health (G&H) `QUANT_PY` pipeline extracts and processes quantitative data from G&H phenotype data.
-It creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis as well as generic files for each quantitative trait at a _per individual_ level (one row per individual summarising the individual's values for the trait) and a _per result_ level (one line per individual-result).
-The pipeline processes HES data to identify admitted patient care (APC) episodes.
-From this, three versions of the created files are generated: 1) All data, 2) Out of hospital data (without APC + a buffer), 3) In hospital data (within APC + a  buffer).
+The Genes & Health (G&H) `BI_PY` pipeline extracts and processes binary trait data from G&H phenotype data.
+Relevant codes may be SNOMED-CT, ICD-10 or OPCS codes.

+The pipeline creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis, as well as generic files for each binary trait at a _per individual_ level (one row per individual summarising the individual's earliest applicable code and age at first diagnosis).

+The pipeline is constituted of 8 formal sequential python notebooks (NB#1, NB#2, etc.) and an addtional post-processing notebook (identified as NB#99), which may be subsumed into other notebooks in future versions of `BI_PY`.

+### Phenotype data
+The pipeline imports G&H phenotype data in `/library-red/phenotypes_rawdata/`.
+These data are from the following sources:
+1. **DSA__BartHealth_NHS_Trust**: Secondary care data from the Barts Health NHS Trust \[North East London: ~40,000 individuals with data\]
+2. **DSA__BradfordTeachingHospitals_NHSFoundation_Trust**: Secondary care data from the Bradford Teaching Hospitals NHS Trust \[Bradford and environs: ~1,700 individuals with data\]
+3. **DSA__Discovery_7CCGs**: Primary care data from the North East London ICS \[North East London: ~45,000 individuals with data\]
+4. **DSA_NHSDigital**: Data from the National Diabetes Audit (NDA) \[England-wide: ~13,000 individuals with data]

 ## Input data
 ### Trait files